 - Grads receive credentials to work in long-term care facilities and hospitals.

-- Grants and loans available – many students qualify for Second Career funding.
+- Grants and loans available – many students qualify for Better Jobs Ontario (formerly Second Career) funding.

 Why study at Georgian?